O4ErtO/swift_vvinb/README.md

 ## Overview

-VVINB (View-ViewController-Interactor-Navigator-Builder) is a structured architecture designed to enhance the organization and manageability of iOS projects.
+VVINB (View-ViewController-Interaction-Navigation-Builder) is a structured architecture designed to enhance the organization and manageability of iOS projects.
 It separates concerns into distinct components, making the codebase more modular and easier to maintain.

 [Read more](https://github.com/O4ErtO/swift_vvinb/blob/main/architecture_vvinb.md)